Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Discussion

 \subsection{Emission line diagnostics}

-We find remarkable agreement between our sample of GRB and QSO-DLA absorption line metallicities and the LMC23 emission line metallicity, with a scatter that is comparable to that seen in high-$z$ calibration samples \citep{lmc+23,sst+23}.
+We find remarkable agreement between our sample of GRB and QSO-DLA absorption line metallicities and the LMC23 metallicity diagnostic, with a scatter that is comparable to that seen in high-$z$ calibration samples \citep{lmc+23,sst+23}.
 This agreement has two important implications for the use of absorption and emission line probes to study the cosmic chemical enrichment.
 Firstly, it presents the possibility of combining absorption and emission line probes to study the cosmic chemical evolution out to higher redshifts and down to lower mass galaxies than is possible with emission line metallicities alone, even with JWST.
-Secondly, it suggests that the gas within star forming regions probed in emission, and the interstellar neutral gas probed in absorption have a very similar chemical composition, implying that the multi-phase ISM is well mixed within the galaxy disc.
-Furthermore, the similar scatter in the GRB and the QSO-DLA samples implies that the neutral gas is chemically homogeneous out to large distances from the galaxy centre, which would require enriched material within star forming regions to be efficiently distributed through outflows into the CGM in agreement with recent semi-analytic models of galaxy evolution \citep[{\sc L-Galaxies} 2020;][]{yhf+21}.
+Current JWST mass-metallicity samples at $z>4$ extend down to $M_\star\sim 10^7 M_\odot$ and $12+\log({\rm O/H})\sim 7.5$ \citep{cmc+23,noi+23}, whereas absorption line metallicities go down to equivalent oxygen abundances $12+\log({\rm O/H})< 7$ \citep[e.g.][]{blw+19,hdt+23}, corresponding to $M_\star\sim 10^5$~M$_\odot$ when extrapolating the best-fit $z=4-10$ MZR from \citet{noi+23}.
+Secondly, it suggests that star forming regions and the interstellar neutral gas have a very similar chemical composition, implying that the multi-phase ISM is well mixed within the galaxy.
+Furthermore, the similar scatter in the GRB and the QSO-DLA samples implies that the neutral gas is chemically homogeneous out to large distances from the galaxy centre.
+This would require enriched material within star forming regions to be efficiently distributed through outflows into the CGM in agreement with recent semi-analytic models of galaxy evolution \citep[{\sc L-Galaxies} 2020;][]{yhf+21}.

 Although the scatter is larger in the NOX22 results, there is nevertheless an indication that the emission and absorption metallicities still trace each other.
 This is especially true when using the \Rtwothree\ diagnostic.
-These results thus still offer the possibility of combining emission and absorption line probes to study the cosmic chemical evolution, as long as the relation between emission and absorption metallicities can be quantified with a larger sample.
+These results thus still offer the possibility of combining emission and absorption line probes to study the cosmic chemical evolution in high-$z$ galaxies, as long as the relation between emission and absorption metallicities can be quantified with a larger sample.

+The NOX22, SST23 and LMC23 diagnostics all yield metallicities for the host galaxy of GRB~090323 (star symbol in Figs.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}) that are a factor of $\sim 5$ smaller than the absorption line metallicity.
+In contrast, the DKS16 \NtwoStwo\ diagnostic gives a metallicity that are in very good agreement with the absorption metallicity for GRB~090323, and the \NtwoStwo\ metallicities for the two QSO-DLA counterparts with \nii\ and \sii\ line detections (QSO-DLAS J0441-4313 and J1544+5912) and also consistent with the absorption metalicities (see Fig.~\ref{fig:ZabsvslogR}, bottom right panel).
+We discuss the \NtwoStwo\ diagnostic and the case of GRB~090323 in more detail in the next section.